Tensor products of Leibniz bimodules and Grothendieck rings: Truncated tensor products for Leibniz bimodules

 which completes the proof. \end{proof}

-In the last section of this paper we will establish the conclusion of Proposition~\ref{nonasso} for any non-zero Leibniz algebra whose canonical Lie algebra is finite dimensional (see Corollary \ref{nonasso2}).
+In the last section of this paper we will establish the conclusion of Proposition~\ref{nonasso} for every non-zero Leibniz algebra whose canonical Lie algebra is finite dimensional (see Corollary~\ref{nonasso2}).

-We conclude this section by discussing some examples for the special case $M=N=\lf_\ad$, where $\lf_\ad$ denotes the {\em adjoint $\lf$-bimodule\/} (see \cite[Example 3.8]{F1}).
+We conclude this section by discussing some examples of the case where $M=N=\lf_{\ad}$, where $\lf_{\ad}$ denotes the \emph{adjoint $\lf$-bimodule\/} (see~\cite[Example 3.8]{F1}).
 Note that, in general, the adjoint Leibniz bimodule is neither symmetric nor anti-sym\-metric.
 In this special case, we have that

-and the second inclusion is an equality in case the characteristic of the ground field is not 2 (see \cite[Example 3.11]{F1}).
-In all the following examples the right-most term in the above chain of inclusions is properly contained in $\lf_\ad\otimes\lf_\ad$, and therefore the corresponding truncated tensor products are non-zero.
+and the second inclusion is an equality in case the characteristic of the ground field is not 2 (see~\cite[Example 3.11]{F1}).
+In all the following examples the right-most term in the above chain of inclusions is properly contained in $\lf_{\ad}\otimes\lf_{\ad}$, and therefore the corresponding truncated tensor products are non-zero. \begin{example} {Let $\af=\fbb h\oplus\fbb e$ be the solvable left Leibniz algebra over a~field $\fbb$ with multiplication $he=e$ and $hh= eh=ee=0$ (see~\cite[Example 2.3]{F1}).
+Then we have that $(\af_{\ad})_0 =\leib(\af)=\fbb e=\af\af$, and therefore}